tchaudhry91/ts2019-challenges/docs/content/docker-imaging/challenge1.md

 And enable the validator : `source /vagrant/challanges/devops/docker-imaging/enable_validator.sh`

 Now, let's dockerize a hello-world app!
-Grab the python-hello-world repository and try running the python example in it.
+Go to the `python-hello-world` directory in the beginner-challenge-1 and try running the python example in it.

 ```bash